Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![On the Apply disk encryption blade, a description is given and the virtual machines created in this lab are displayed.](images/Lab-guide/image159.png "Apply disk encryption blade")

 5. Close the panel and navigate back to the **Security Center Overview** page.
-This time, click on the **Networking** tile to drill into the security health of your networking resources.
+This time click on the **Networking** tile to drill into the security health of your networking resources.

     ![Screenshot of the Networking tile.](images/Lab-guide/image160.png "Networking tile")